-GSC13, VSC13, GSH13 and VSH13 use a mix of reciprocating and scroll compressors, except for the VSC130181AA which uses a rotary compressor.
-The ASC13 and ASH13 use the Copeland Scroll® Compressor.
+GSC13 and GSH13 use a mix of reciprocating and scroll compressors.
+The ASC13 and ASH13 use the Copeland Scroll®Compressor.
 There are a number of design characteristics which differentiate the scroll compressor from the reciprocating compressor.
 One is the scroll.
 A scroll is an involute spiral which, when matched with a mating scroll form, generates a series of crescent-shaped gas pockets between the members (see following illustration).
 During compression, one scroll remains stationary while the other form orbits.
 This motion causes the resulting gas pocket to compress and push toward the center of the scrolls.
 When the center is reached, the gas is discharged out a port located at the compressor center.